cse110-fa22-group32/ProSeed-Smart-Calendar/admin/meetings/102622-meeting.md

 1. discuss each topic
 2. finalize topic
-3. start assigning tasks
+3. start assigning tasks (not reached)
-4. build out starting pipeline and directories (maybe)
+4. build out starting pipeline and directories (not reached)

 </div>